Bilateral Knee Replacement for Olympic Cyclist

 The Impact of Cycling on the Knee

 Cycling is a great low-impact aerobic activity.
 Cyclists are usually more efficient on both hills and flat terrain when they pedal quickly (at about 80-85 rpm) rather than at slower cadences.
 And cycling is considered a knee-sparing exercise.
-This is because it does not require impact with the ground.
-However the repetitive motion of pedalling can lead to a variety of overuse knee injuries.
+This is because it does not require an impact with the ground.
+However, the repetitive motion of pedaling can lead to a variety of overuse knee injuries.
 The majority of cycling injuries are indeed caused by overuse.
 This leads to cumulative tissue microtrauma and consequent symptoms.
-In overuse injuries the problem is often not acute tissue inflammation, but chronic degeneration.
+In overuse injuries, the problem is often not acute tissue inflammation, but chronic degeneration.
 Source: Chester Knee Clinic

 More Bilateral Knee Surgery Articles Below

 Thank you Chris and Wally for your commitment to getting the X10 for recovery.
-This bilateral knee surgery for Olympic cyclist, Wallander Nowacki, was a great success.
+This bilateral knee surgery for Wallander Nowacki, was a great success.

 The X10 Meta-Blog